-As you’ve probably noticed, summer has arrived!
+As you’ve probably noticed, the good weather has arrived!
 And we’re sure you’ve also noticed that your office is still operating as if it’s not beautiful outside.
 You’re stuck inside, staring at a stock image of a beach as your desktop background while your social media feeds get filled with photos of tropical getaways, Summer Friday activities, and tan lines.

 While you can definitely continue daydreaming of your next escape, you can also take matters into your own hands and learn to enjoy the season from indoors.
 While my tips and tricks won’t land you that summer glow, they’ll definitely help you scroll through Instagram without feeling (quite so) jealous.